Friday, February 26, 2021 - Saturday, February 27, 2021

 Due to the damage to our campus from the tornado, we have to be creative and flexible with our small group spaces while we rebuild.
 Student Ministry Small Groups meet every Sunday morning during the 9:30am service hour in the modular/learning annex at the back of our campus.

 Students can be dropped off down at the modular, families are welcome to park closer to the modulars, and there is also a church bus or golf cart shuttle that will pick up in front of the Kids Building and drop everyone off at the modulars.
-After the 9:30am small group hour, we encourage everyone to join in for the 11am worship service in the Worship Center.
+After the 9:30am small group hour, we encourage everyone to join us for the 11am worship service in the Worship Center.

 This year, our Small Group curriculum is from LeaderTreks.
 All middle school students will go through curriculum called "Gear Up: Fortify Your Faith."
 All of our High School Students will go through curriculum called "Pursuit: Beyond Routine to Relationship."